saifscripts/ridex-client/README.md

 ## Introduction

-RideX is an intuitive bike rental booking system providing users with an easy way to rent bikes, manage rentals, and apply discounts.
+RiderX offers an intuitive booking system for renting bikes, managing rentals, and applying discounts to rentals.

 ## Project Description